Wednesday, September 10, 2025

 If that sounds like you: remember you don’t NEED an agent.
 Alternatives do exist.

 You could become part of an actor’s co-operative.
 A co-op is a group of performers who band together to share the costs and responsibilities of representation, with members taking turns to submit each other for roles and handle basic admin tasks.
-Popular co-ops like Act On It and The Actors' Co-operative typically charge a monthly fee (usually £20-40) rather than commission, giving actors more control over their submissions while splitting the workload of monitoring Spotlight and managing applications.
+Popular co-ops like Act On It and The Actors' Co-operative typically charge a monthly fee (usually £20-40) rather than (and/or in conjunction with*) commission, giving actors more control over their submissions while splitting the workload of monitoring Spotlight and managing applications.

 You don't have to be able to afford shop in co-op to join a co-op